jeffreyjb/WineApp/README.md

 # WineApp
-App to track wine for Dad!
+App to create and view a wine collection!